-Investigating whether or not using a visual aid (waveform) on the MI:E device or "cough assist" will enhance how helpful the machine is in helping to increase the strength of your cough
+Investigating whether or not using a visual aid (waveform) on the "cough assist" device will enhance how helpful the machine is in helping to increase the strength of your cough

-This work will help to optimise individuals ability to clear secretions from their chest.
-This may reduce chest infections and improve symptom burden of secretions.
-The outcome of this study will help to inform of the best way to look after patients and provide some clinical guidance to physiotherapists on methods for assessing and treating airways responses to cough assist.
+This research aims to optimise the ability of individuals to clear secretions from their lungs and airways, which may reduce chest infections and improve symptom burden.
+The results of this study will help to inform clinical guidance to physiotherapists on the best way of assessing and treating airway response to the ‘cough assist’ device.

 Taking Part